 GitHub is a platform that provides hosting for software development version control.
-It provides access control and various features such as bug tracking, task management, etc. for every project.
-Projects on GitHub can be accessed and modified by using GitHub command-line interface and all of the standard GitHub commands work with it.
-GitHub allows registered as well as non-registered users to browse public repositories on the site and access to the code.
+It provides access control and various features such as bug tracking, task management, etc., for every project.
+Projects on GitHub can be accessed and modified by using GitHub command-line interface, and all of the standard GitHub commands work with it.
+GitHub allows registered and non-registered users to browse public repositories on the site and access the code.
 A user has to create an account to contribute content to the site, but non-registered users can access public repositories and are allowed to browse and download the content.
 Subversion (SVN) is a centralized version control system, used to be one of the most used systems.
 While SVN’s popularity is waning, but there are still millions of lines stored in it.
 It even continues to be actively maintained, albeit by a small open source community.
 SVN is open-source, which means it is free and cost-effective.
-SVN has been around for many years and the organizations that adopted and started using it have millions of lines of code in it.
+SVN has been around for many years, and the organizations that adopted and started using it have millions of code lines in it.

 Head to Head Comparison Between GitHub and SVN (Infographics)